therynamo/docs/content/concepts/plugin.md

 title: "Plugin"
 linkTitle: "Plugin"
 description: >
-  This section contains information on the Vela plugin component.
+  This section contains information on the plugin component.
 ---

 COMING SOON!